 The LipSync is a Makers Making Change (new window) project.
 You may sign up for our newsletter (new window), and create an account (new window) so you can create a project, request a build, or submit an idea.

-We have also entered the LipSync in the 2016 Hackaday Prize.
+We entered the LipSync in the 2016 Hackaday Prize.
 You can get technical updates, all open source files and instruction manuals, and stay updated directly from our technical team on the LipSync project page (new window).